marano/blog/_posts/2014-01-22-how-do-i-test-a-application_controller-on-a-rails-app.markdown

 end
 {% endhighlight %}

-We use the actual shared example of authentication and make a simple test that the action answer with success when the user is logged.
+We use the actual shared example of authentication and make a simple test that the action answers with success when user is logged in.

 ## Conclusion

-Using the anonymous controller we can make ours tests on the application controller without the need to use `send`, this way we keep our specs testing the behavior and not implementation details.
+Using anonymous controller we can make our tests on the application controller without the need to use `send`.
+This way we can keep our specs testing the behavior and not the implementation details.

 Keep hacking!